Overview of the United Arab Emirates Legal System

 4.2.2.1.
 New Business Laws and Amendments

 Competition Law: The competition law is aimed at promoting the principle of competition and evolving a competitive market that is ruled by sheer market mechanisms.
-The law is envisaged to free the national economy from all wrong practices that adversely affect its efficiency, including monopolies which are against the principle of competition and prohibits all types of acts that lead to a monopoly.
-It is prepared in line with the recommendations made by the World Trade Organization (WTO) in its last review of the UAE's trade policy.
+The law is envisaged to free the national economy from all wrong practices that adversely affect its efficiency, including monopolies which are against the principle of competition, and prohibits all types of acts that lead to a monopoly.
+It is prepared in line with the recommendations made by the World Trade Organization (WTO) in its last review of the UAE’s trade policy.

-The law also provides a conducive environment for businesses to promote efficiency, competitiveness, consumer welfare and sustainable development in the country.
+The law also provides a conducive environment for businesses to promote efficiency, competitiveness, consumer welfare, and sustainable development in the country.

-New Federal Law on Commercial Companies: The new federal law on commercial companies makes it mandatory for all companies in the country to develop a general framework for corporate governance to ensure the protection of shareholder rights, achieve transparency, disclose financial data and improve the efficiency and integrity of the company’s director board.
+Federal Law on Commercial Companies: The new federal law on commercial companies makes it mandatory for all companies in the country to develop a general framework for corporate governance to ensure the protection of shareholder rights, achieve transparency, disclose financial data, and improve the efficiency and integrity of the company’s director board.

-The new law will be applied to resolve commercial disputes instead of the UAE Civil Procedure Code (Federal Law No. (11) of 1992.
+The law will be applied to resolve commercial disputes instead of the UAE Civil Procedure Code (Federal Law No. (11) of 1992.
 As per the new law, civil cases will be heard by the civil courts of respective emirates, while the Abu Dhabi Federal Court of Appeal will hear international cases.
 The law is in line with international arbitration principles, particularly the Model Law of the United Nations Commission on International Trade Law (UNCITRAL) of 1985 and its amendments in 2006.

 4.2.2.2.
 Development of Business Laws